-These acts seem to be part of a broader pattern of intimidation and harassment of civil society organisations and groups in Uganda who have raised human rights concerns arising from oil and gas projects, which may include the potential displacement of more than 100,000 people without guarantees of proper compensation, according to a European parliament resolution (2022/2826(RSP).
+These acts seem to be part of a broader pattern of intimidation and harassment of civil society organisations and groups in Uganda who have raised human rights concerns arising from oil and gas projects, which may include the potential displacement of more than 100,000 people without guarantees of proper compensation.
 These practices would amount to serious breaches of the fundamental rights to freedom of peaceful assembly, freedom of association, and freedom of expression and opinion.